baralaayush/Cloud-Vault-Locker/README.md

 ## 📌 Overview & Evolution

-**Locker** is an all-in-one personal productivity vault built to eliminate tab overload and scattered notes.
-It brings your essential digital tools-links, documents, and memos-under one secure, unified dashboard.
+**Locker** eliminates tab overload and scattered notes by bringing your essential productivity tools under one roof.
+Access your personal cloud vault anytime, anywhere, with structured organization and fast search capabilities.

-### 🔄 What's New (Upgraded from PortalHub)
+### 🔄 Evolution (Upgraded from PortalHub)
-* **Rebranded Core:** Transitioned from the legacy **PortalHub** layout to a full cloud vault architecture (**Locker**).
+* **Rebranded Core:** Evolved from the legacy **PortalHub** resource manager into a full digital cloud vault architecture (**Locker**).
-* **Enhanced Document Storage:** Direct file management and uploads utilizing Supabase Storage.
+* **Enhanced Document Storage:** Direct file uploads, management, and retrieval powered by Supabase Storage.
-* **Modernized UI:** Redesigned layout with Tailwind CSS, custom favicon branding, and mobile responsiveness.
+* **Modernized UI:** Redesigned responsive layout with Tailwind CSS and official branding assets.
-* **Pro Features Support:** Expanded architecture to support advanced file sharing and storage capabilities.
+* **Pro Features Architecture:** Expanded codebase to support future features like encrypted file sharing and global communication networks.

 ---